frankiekim5/frankiekim5.github.io/index.md

 In order to show the accuracy of the following algorithms to choose the most common risk factors for cardiovascular disease from our dataset, we tried to match it with proven medical research.
 Our top 5 features from the dataset includes ['ca', 'cp’, ‘exang’, ‘old peak’, ‘thalach’] which essentially breaks down to chest pain, number of major vessels, ST depressions found from an ECG, and a person’s maximum heart rate.

-On the other hand, based on research, chest pains, high blood pressure / cholesterol, shortness of breath are among the most common risk factors.
+On the other hand, based on research, chest pains, high blood pressure / cholesterol, shortness of breath are among the most common risk factors [2].
 We can see that chest pains are a match, as well as shortness of breath and maximum heart rate because they are both correlated to each other.
 Based on these results, we can see a positive correlation of matches between our dataset and research to show accurate measures.

 ### Normalization
 We normalized our raw data in order to convert our data to a common scale and thus have consistency across all four of our models.
 We also decided to normalize the data because we wanted the training data to not be as sensitive towards the scale of the features.
 In order to normalize our raw data, we processed it through a Min Max Scaler function from the scikit-learn library.
 We performed this operation for the machine to train the data easily.